Agency Relationships in Colorado

 In Colorado, a real estate agent is representing their buyers as either a Buyer’s Agent or a Transaction Broker.

-We included the official “Definition of Working Relationships” below, which describe the relationships.
+We have included the official “Definition of Working Relationships” below, which describes the relationships.

 While these are helpful, we’ve found a clear way of explaining the difference between a Buyer’s Agent and a Transaction Broker is by using the “coach” and “referee” metaphor.

 A Buyer’s Agent is a “coach” and is working as an advocate for their clients' best interests.
 They can offer their counsel to the buyer and work to protect and further the interests of the buyers.
 The Buyer’s agent is both a coach and an advocate.

 Using a Buyer’s Agent is a safe strategy for the buyer because the agent is free to discuss and advise the buyer during every step of the purchase process.

-Colorado Homes Real Estate prefers to work as a Buyer’s Agent because we want to look out for your best interests and ensure that your buying process is informed, organized, and smooth.
+Colorado Homes Real Estate prefers to work as a Buyer’s Agent because we want to look out for the buyer’s best interests and ensure that the buying process is informed, organized, and smooth.